ReddyDivya/rd-interview-preparation/React/React.md

 ## What is `build`?
 A: `Create-react-app` package has a `webpack bundler` which compiles our project and runs it on localhost(server).

+---

 ## What is in the `public` folder?
 A: `index.html` - The main HTML file for our React application.
 This file typically contains a root element (e.g., a <div> with an id like `root`) where our React app is mounted.
 It also includes `links to external stylesheets`, `scripts`, and other `meta` tags.

 `Favicon and Other Static Assets` - Images, icons, or other files that should be served directly by the server.
 For example, a favicon.ico file for the website's icon.

-`manifest.json` - A JSON file that provides metadata about the web application.
-It includes information such as the name, description, icons, and other settings.
-This is often used for `Progressive Web App (PWA) configurations`.
+`manifest.json` - This is a JSON file that provides metadata about the web application.
+It includes information such as the application's name, icons for different devices, background color, display mode, and other settings.
+The manifest is used by the browser when a user decides to add the web app to their home screen.

 `robots.txt` - A file used by web crawlers to understand how they should navigate and index your site.
 It specifies rules about which parts of your site can or cannot be crawled.